dclelland/urbit-mac/README.md

 - Could open in Terminal...?
 - Should this just be another tab?
 - Should this show while the planet is starting?
+- See: `con` command on the new Haskell client

 ### Session management